An uncountable version of Pt\'ak's combinatorial lemma

 \section{Larger cardinals}

-In this section we are going to prove Theorem B; before entering in the core of the proof, it will be convenient to recall some results that we shall make us of in the course of the argument.
+In this section we are going to prove Theorem B; before doing this, it will be convenient to recall some results that we shall make us of in the course of the argument.

-A topological space is \emph{totally disconnected} if every its non-empty connected subset is a singleton.
+A topological space is \emph{totally disconnected} if every non-empty connected subset is a singleton.
 Clearly, topological products and subspaces of totally disconnected spaces are totally disconnected.

-For a topological space $(X,\mathcal{T})$ and a point $x\in X$, a \emph{local $\pi$-basis} for $x$ (\emph{cf.} \cite[\S 1.15]{Juhasz}) is a family $\mathcal{B}$ of non-empty open subsets of $X$ such that for every neighborhood $V$ of $x$ there exists $B\in\mathcal{B}$ with $B\subseteq V$ (note that it is not required $B$ to contain $x$).
+For a topological space $(X,\mathcal{T})$ and a point $x\in X$, a \emph{local $\pi$-basis} for $x$ (\emph{cf.} \cite[\S 1.15]{Juhasz}) is a family $\mathcal{B}$ of non-empty open subsets of $X$ such that for every neighborhood $V$ of $x$ there exists $B\in\mathcal{B}$ with $B\subseteq V$ (note that $B$ is not required to contain $x$).
 Every local basis is a local $\pi$-basis, \emph{a fortiori}.
 The \emph{pseudo-weight} of $(X,\mathcal{T})$ at $x$ is the minimal cardinality of a local $\pi$-basis for $x$.

 The first ingredient we need is the following result, due to \v{S}apirovski\v{\i}, \cite{Sapirovskii} (see, \emph{e.g.}, \cite[\S 3.18]{Juhasz} or \cite[Theorem 2.11]{Negr84}). \begin{theorem}[\v{S}apirovski\v{\i}] Let $K$ be a totally disconnected compact topological space and $\kappa$ be an infinite cardinal number.
 Then there exists a continuous function from $K$ onto $\{0,1\}^\kappa$ if and only if there exists a non-empty closed subset $F$ of $K$ such that the pseudo-weight of $F$ at $x$ is at least $\kappa$, for every $x\in F$. \end{theorem}